 Your gel manicure removal must-haves are a 100/180 Grit Nail File, Lint Free Wipes, Manicure Removal Clips, Orangewood Cuticle Sticks and an acetone-based Nail Polish Remover.
-Start with a Nail File that hasn’t been overused.
-We recommend replacing your Nail File every three months or so if you are a regular user.
-Holding onto it for longer means the buffing plates may be too worn down to remove your Top Coat easily and without damage.
+Tools can make a massive difference in the ease of your removal process, and their significance shouldn’t be glazed over.
+Our Nail Files are relatively hard-wearing but it's essential that it isn’t too worn down, we recommend replacing your Nail File every three months or so if you’re a regular user.
+Dragging this out for longer means the buffing plates may be too worn down to remove your Top Coat both with ease and without damage.

 How do I remove Gelous Gel Nail Polish at home?

 Buffing off the Top Coat

 Using the rough 100-grit side of the Gelous Nail File, gently buff away the shiny Top Coat, paying special attention to the sides of your nails as these areas are easily be missed.
 You can file slightly beyond the Top Coat into the Colour Coats if you’ve applied several layers previously, this will help to reduce soaking time and allow the Remover to penetrate each layer a tad easier.
 Just be gentle with this, you must avoid filing down to the nail.

 Option 1: Soaking off your Gel Nail Polish